 Flipping to the other perspective, it’s equally as simple for booking agents to advertise their events on Gigmit!
 To find the most suitable artists, agents can fill out the information to find a match.
 This includes how many acts they need, which genres are suitable, compensation for travel costs, and much more.

 For both the artist and the agent, Gigmit is tailored to revolutionising the gigging industry.

 Extra Aid For New Artists

-For newer artists, Gigmit are committed to ensuring you receive equal exposure on their platform.
+For newer artists, Gigmit is committed to ensuring you receive equal exposure on their platform.
 Marcus Fitzgerald’s mission is to demystify the process of getting gigs.
 So, artist Gigmit is primed with resources, information, and guidance on this often-intimidating part of the music industry.

 To mention just a few of these resources, Gigmit features in-depth articles on their blog, as well as whitepapers on a range of topics including booking, live-streaming, and marketing.

 Not only that, but the company also has direct partnerships with the likes of Spotify and Sony Music.
-This means signing up to Gigmit increases your chances of getting your music on the biggest streaming services.
+This means signing up for Gigmit increases your chances of getting your music on the biggest streaming services.
 Additionally, it increases the chance of record deals from the biggest record labels.

 Moreover, Gigmit Pro eliminates the demanding requirements that are often needed to get booked for gigs and festivals.
 Traditionally, this process necessitated a lot of know-how; you had to become a businessman as well as a musician.

 Thankfully, Gigmit’s platform handles this change in perspective automatically.
 By using data to match artists and agents, you can focus on prepping for your live show.